MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-streaming-data.md

 The recommendation is to investigate and test the best number of partitions for your throughput scenario.
 But it's common to see scenarios with high throughput using 32 or more partitions.

-Azure Event Hubs Connector for Apache Spark ([link](https://github.com/Azure/azure-event-hubs-spark)) is recommended to connect Spark application to Azure Event Hub.
+Azure Event Hubs Connector for Apache Spark ([link](https://github.com/Azure/azure-event-hubs-spark)) is recommended to connect Spark application to Azure Event Hubs.

 ## Lakehouse as streaming sink